Current Organizational Status

 Legal & Regulatory Compliance

-Donation flow and pricing checked for compliance with Wyoming Charitable Solicitation Act, FTC, and applicable Türkiye fundraising laws.
+Donation flow and pricing checked for compliance with the Wyoming Nonprofit Corporation Act, U.S. FTC charitable-solicitation guidelines, and applicable Türkiye fundraising laws.

 - 4